Zhangheotherium: Paleoecology

 Zhangheotherium is one of several extinct mammals reported to bear a spur-like bone in the ankle.
 This may have had venomous capabilities, similar to the spur seen in males of the modern platypus.
 A 2015 study argued that Zhangheotherium led a possibly scansorial lifestyle, possessing long hindlimbs and a large plantar area on the foot, both optimal for climbing.
-Specimen GMV 2124 of the feathered dinosaur Sinosauropteryx? sp. contained two jaws of Zhangheotherium in its stomach region.
+A probable tyrannosauroid specimen GMV 2124 (also known as NGMC 2124), previously attributed to Sinosauropteryx, contained two jaws of Zhangheotherium in its stomach region.
 Thus, it seems to have preyed on this primitive mammal, possibly on a regular basis.